Black Catcher - Instrumental Remake from Black Clover

 Electric Guitars

-As I mention before, I wasn't in my studio, at the city, so I had only my laptop and a little keyboard, so no way to record the guitars with the real one.
-And EastWest have awesome electric guitars also.
+As I mentioned earlier, I wasn’t in my studio at the time.
+I only had my laptop and a small keyboard, so recording real guitars wasn’t an option.
+Thankfully, EastWest offers fantastic electric guitars that I used for this project.

 After recording the Midi tracks, I exported these guitars and add some distortions, compressors and amp simulators.